WPCD-Workflows/documentation/source/old/itm/public/xml/itm_cpo_handling.rst

      call is_set_cpo(cpo, "name of cpo")

-where cpo is a single time slice or an array of a CPO (or other ITM data structure) and "name of cpo" is a string containing the name of the CPO.
+where cpo is a single time slice or an array of a CPO (or other EU-IM data structure) and "name of cpo" is a string containing the name of the CPO.
 The module
 is_set_structures.f90